 To analyze data, biostatisticians use SAS® as the primary statistical package to analyze data which is primarily stored within an Oracle® database.
 SAS® is supplemented by associated in-house programs written using SAS, R and SPLUS® to perform data analyses.
 Common tasks include Cox regression analysis, Kaplan-Meier survival curves, statistical testing, recursive partitioning, and longitudinal data analyses.
 Applications used in microarray analyses include R and Bioconductor.
 A high speed computing system (HSCS) for genomics data analysis is used to analyze gene expression profiling (GEP) data.

 Strong project management is an essential part of running a successful trial.
-CRAB’s Project Managers each have over 20+ years of clinical research experience and have worked on trials involving most types of solid tumors and hematologic malignancies.
-Our experienced Project Managers will work to implement your trial as quickly as possible and with high quality to meet your study needs and timelines.
-The PM’s will provide on-going communication to expedite every phase of the study and be your direct contact for your trial needs.
+CRAB’s Project Managers (PM) each have over 20+ years of clinical research experience and have worked on trials involving most types of solid tumors and hematologic malignancies.
+Our experienced PMs will work to implement your trial as quickly as possible and with high quality to meet your study needs and timelines.
+The PMs will provide on-going communication to expedite every phase of the study and be your direct contact for your trial needs.

 - Overall clinical study management